 Costner goes from initially looking at the top-shelf star and trading away future draft picks and thereby looking away from a couple of players who can really help the team.
 He then struggles through the day with calamities of dealing with a quarterback who trashes his office; quickie closed-door emotional encounters with the girlfriend (no, not THAT kind); butting heads with his just-widowed mother; a staff coming to look like bystanders at a major crash scene; and all the while dealing with a nebbish intern.

 As for the three players at the center of Costner’s world, they just don’t get enough time to develop – especially Chadwick Boseman as “Vontae Mack.”
-Their stories are compelling and each of the actors (one is pro football player Arian Foster, who, true to life and unlike his character in the movie, has admitted to accepting money to play college ball at the University of Tennessee) do a solid job.
+Their stories are compelling and each of the actors do a solid job (one is pro football player Arian Foster, who, true to life and unlike his character in the movie, has admitted to accepting money to play college ball at the University of Tennessee … or, as some of my fellow University of Florida alumni call UcheaT).

 Here’s a rundown of some of the principal cast: